 - Make sure your training is hands-on and practical

 Agents often learn best by doing.
 Team up your agents and have them role play common call scenarios.
 Allow them to get their hands dirty playing with your product.
 Give them sufficient hands-on time to learn your call centre software.
 These hands-on training experiences are essential to cultivating a capable workforce.

 Throughout the training program, consistently monitor agent performance and provide them with timely feedback.
 New hires should know exactly what is and what is not working so they can adjust their approach accordingly.

 - Training never stops

 As customer expectations for service increase, it is on call centre managers and executives to train agents to effectively meet their customer’s needs.
-Following these practical and simple tips will help you enhance your training curriculum so your centre agents can provide amazing service.
+Following these practical and simple tips will help you enhance your training program so your call centre agents can provide amazing customer service.